 Note the pigtails exit TOWARDS the connector block, with a short, straight run.
 In the past Garmin stipulated they exit to the rear and curve around, but this has now been changed, since there is much less electromagnetic noise with the short, straight run.

-Note that some of the Garmin Training videos in the “Garmin G3X Wiring Fundamentals Series” still show the old method as of April 2021 … the current G3X installation manual shows the correct way.
+Note that the Garmin Training videos in the “Garmin G3X Wiring Fundamentals Series” has now been updated to reflect the current G3X installation manual.

 Once the wires have been inserted, they are protected by self sealing tape before clamping.